14islands/14islands-com-v2/app/blog/_posts/2017-03-07-playing-with-CSS-grids.md

 ---
 layout: post
-title:  "Playing with CSS Grids"
+title: Playing with CSS Gridz
+description: >-
-description: The CSS Grid layout has everything it needs to be considered the most powerful layout system in CSS.
+  The CSS Grid layout has everything it needs to be considered the most powerful layout system in CSS.
 og_image: /images/blog/2017-03-07-playing-with-CSS-grids/typography-02.png
 ---